-The Code story
+The Code Story

 Launch of the Code

-On 15 May 2018, Prof. Doris Schroeder, Leana Snyders and Prof. Klaus Leisinger presented TRUST's Global Code of Conduct for Research in Resource-Poor Settings to the high-profile UN Leadership Council of the Sustainable Development Solutions Network (SDSN).
+On 15 May 2018, Prof. Doris Schroeder, Leana Snyders and Prof. Klaus Leisinger presented the TRUST Code to the high-profile UN Leadership Council of the Sustainable Development Solutions Network (SDSN).
 The SDSN met at the Swedish International Development Cooperation Agency (SIDA) and TRUST was invited to present in a session entitled: “New opportunities for SDSN engagement”.
 The three speakers were asked interesting questions, including how the Leadership Council could support our work and vice versa.
 This event also served as the launch of the Code.

 “Ethics in Action” is an initiative supported and hosted by the Pontifical Academy of Sciences in the Vatican.
 In the spirit of the Encyclical Letter Laudato si’, it seeks morally appropriate solutions for urgent challenges facing the world.
 Meetings are held over two years in Casina Pio IV and delegates represent all major world religions as well as leaders of their communities and scientific experts.
 TRUST partner, Prof. Klaus Leisinger, is a core member of this highly prestigious Group.